Rise to Success: Career Highlights of Christian Yelich

 After the 2019 season, Christian Yelich became the only player in Major League Baseball history to have consecutive seasons hitting .325 or higher with 35 or more home runs and 20 or more steals.

-In 2019, Christian Yelich won his second National League batting title, led the major leagues in on-base plus slugging (OPS), and won the NL Hank Aaron Award for the second year in a row.
+In 2019, Christian Yelich won his second National League batting title.
+He had a .329 batting average, led the league in on-base percentage and slugging percentage, hit 44 home runs, and won the NL Hank Aaron Award.

 March 6, 2020: Contract Extension with Brewers